tnhu/kanji/README.md

     },

     /**
-     * Listen to 'time:up' event on all timers (Red timer included) */
+     * Listen to 'time:up' event on other timers (Red timer excluded 'cause it's declared with namespace) */
     'time:up': function() {
     }